 “Europe” is to the right of the main staircase.
 She sits confidently on a throne, looking into the distance.
 She wears a crown, chest armor, and flowing robes.
 Her left arm rests on a large book that is on top of a globe.
 An eagle, similar to that of Germany or the Holy Roman Empire is behind her right shoulder.
 Her right hand rests on the bow of a viking-type ship with carved animal heads.
 The bottom of her throne depicts reliefs from the Parthenon in Greece.
 A shrouded man holding a skull wearing a laurel wreath representing philosophy sits behind enthroned Europe.

 “Africa” is positioned to the far right of the building.
 She wears her hair in a loose braid that falls over one shoulder.
 Her right arm rests on the head of a sphinx and the left on a head of a lion.
 Her head hangs downward, she looks tired and is sleeping, and/or defeated.
 Her upper body is fully exposed, a piece of fabric falls across her lap.
 Behind the sphinx head sits a cloaked figure, perhaps representing desert nomads who wear cloaks and scarves to protect from the sun and sand.
-The lion sits atop architectural ruins with imagery similar to symbolism relating to the Ancient Egyptian goddess, Isis.
+The lion sits atop architectural ruins with imagery relating to the Ancient Egyptian goddess, Isis.

-If casually passing the Customs House, one may not feel the impact of the ideology reflected in those four statues.
+If casually passing the Customs House, one may not feel the impact of the ideology reflected in the four statues.
 Marabou wonders how many people take the time to examine each closely and think of what they communicate as a set.
 It’s clear that “The Americas,” more specifically the United States, represents a young upstart, active, and the face of the future.
 “Europe” is grandma who has laid the groundwork for her progeny, luxuriating on her past successes.
 “Asia,” who French symbolically credits as the location where many of the world’s main religions were founded, has her eyes downcast and is passive.
 She is not considered a major player when it comes to global economic trade.
 “Africa,” semi-nude, languishes in her seat.
 French’s sculptural interpretation reflects how Africa was referred to as “the dark continent” or “sleeping continent” and was supposedly considered mysterious with untapped potential by turn-of-the-century Europeans and Americans.
 The only clear reference to Africa, aside from the lion, is through objects from Ancient Egypt that date to over a millenia before the sculptures are created.
 The “Four Continents” accurately reflect their time period and capture a very specific American view of the world.
 Marabou thinks it is important that the statues are put into context with some explanation provided.
 The ideas reflected in the statutes should be understood within their time period and not perpetuated.
 Especially for a building that houses collections from the National Museum of the American Indian, an institution that is supposed to celebrate indigenous cultures, it seems strange and disrespectful that a sculpted female representation of “The Americas” literally steps on the head of an Aztec god while a Native American man who is stereotypically depicted peers out from behind her.
 This lack of context and explanation continues as visitors enter the building.

 After climbing many stairs and entering the Customs House doors, visitors are greeted by high ceilings, marble floors and walls, and gilt brass fixtures.
 The most attention grabbing space is the main rotunda.
 An oval oculus hangs over the location where customs agents used to collect money.
 The room gleams with white marble veined with grey.
 Green marble columns reflect the money and wealth amassed by the Customs House.
 Sea shells, bows of boats, dolphins, and faces of Neptune are carved into marble and molded in plaster throughout the building, adorning lintels of doors and referencing the international trade made possible by the sea.
 In 1937 Reginald Marsh was commissioned to create murals in the space between the marbled walls and oculus in the ceiling.
 There are two sets of murals, one set is full-color and captures scenes from the New York Harbor during the 1930s.
 The second set is grisaille depictions of famous explorers.
 (Marabou heard from a tour guide that Cass Gilbert had gone over budget and the explorers were supposed to be relief statues.
 To complete Gilbert’s vision 30 years later, the explorers were painted to look like statues.)

 Christopher Columbus is one of the explorers portrayed.
 The presence of Columbus is noticed by most who walk into the rotunda.
 Marabou believes that for many, there is a moment of confusion.
 Why would a portrait of Christopher Columbus be in a museum that celebrates indigenous cultures?
 This became a much more glaring dissonance once the “Taíno” exhibition opened in 2018.
-(Post about this exhibition coming soon.)
+(Read about the Taíno exhibition.)
 The Taíno encountered Columbus upon his arrival in the Caribbean.
 As with other problematic historical pieces of art, people question what should be done?
 Take down the image of Columbus?
 Currently, there is no acknowledgement by NMAI that the presence of Columbus is questionable in the rotunda that leads to the three main museum exhibition halls displaying indigenous objects.
 Instead of taking down the mural, Marabou would like to see the NMAI use this as an opportunity to address the history of exploration.
 The museum should complicate the commonly celebrated European “Age of Discovery” by acknowledging that “discovery” involved murder, erasure of culture, and stealing of land.
 Marabou thinks this type of context and dialogue between the explorer murals and exhibitions lives up to NMAI’s mission and would even reinforce the importance of a museum about indigenous cultures.

 NMAI’s NY building speaks volumes about indigenous/colonist relations through United States history.
-The lack of dialogue between the Customs Houses’ history and architectural symbolism and NMAI’s collection and mission mirrors the lack of acknowledgement of and overdue apology for US government transgressions against native populations.
+The lack of dialogue between the Customs House’s history and architectural symbolism and NMAI’s collection and mission mirrors the lack of acknowledgement of and overdue apology for US government transgressions against native populations.
 Marabou hasn’t seen any acknowledgment, such as signage, that the building stands on Lenni Lenape land.
 Although NMAI NY’s exhibitions explain indigenous histories from native perspectives and celebrate contemporary native art, it can be a jarring experience to transition from spaces, like the rotunda, that celebrate and are inspired by Europeans to galleries that honor the cultures European settlers tried to erase.

 Marabou is intrigued that the National Museum of the American Indian is housed in two very disparate structures.
 However, Marabou finds that the two structures, if you consider them closely, reflect two different parts of Native American history.
 The Customs House tells the story of the affects and ongoing impact of colonization and capitalism on indigenous cultures, how interest in native cultures very much started off as a fetish of white collectors, and the continued silence from the US government regarding crimes against native people.
 NMAI Washington DC shows the active reclamation of cultural space by native communities who are fueled by the ongoing work done by generations of indigenous people who refused to be forgotten and erased.